-- Parent, stepparent, or guardian. - Brother, sister, stepbrother, stepsister, first cousin, aunt, uncle, nephew, niece, grandparent, great-grandparent, great-uncle and great-aunt, whether related by blood, marriage or adoption. - Any adult who lives or stays intermittently or regularly in the same house, apartment or other dwelling.
-Intermittently includes, but is not limited to: Frequent, but discontinuous stays across time, with intervals or intermissions; normalcy in staying at a residence; doesnot require residency.
-County or tribal attorney consultation is suggested when questions arise.
+- Parent/s, stepparent, or guardian. - Brother, sister, stepbrother, stepsister, first cousin, aunt, uncle, nephew, niece, grandparent, great-grandparent, great-uncle and great-aunt, whether related by blood, marriage or adoption. - Any adult who lives or stays intermittently or regularly in the same house, apartment or other dwelling.
+Intermittently includes, but is not limited to: Frequent, but discontinuous stays across time, with intervals or intermissions; normalcy in staying at a residence; does not require residency.
+County attorney or tribal representative consultation is suggested when questions arise.
 Adult who lives or stays intermittently or regularly in the same house, apartment or other dwelling refers to adults residing intermittently in a child's household, not to a situation where child is residing in the home of an adult without authority to care for them.

 Reports of abuse between foster siblings or a foster child and biological child of a licensed, or in the process of being licensed, foster family should be screened out and immediately referred to the appropriate law enforcement agency.
 The relationship between foster siblings and foster children and biological children does not meet the above definitions to meet criteria for a child protection response.
-In those situations it is important to consider whether an allegation regarding lack of supervision by the foster parent needs to be investigated.
+In those situations, it is important to consider whether an allegation regarding lack of supervision by foster parent/s needs to have an investigation.
 An offer of social services may be required if there is a child crime victim.